PdxCodeGuild/Full-Stack-Day-Class/notes/js-promises.md

 });
 ```

-But what if you have multiple slow steps that depend on each other?
+But what if you have multiple slow requests that depend on each other?
+We could be calling out to another network service with the result.
 Any then function that returns a promise will be passed into the next then function only when it's done!

 ```js